-Oil spills are a very dangerous occurrence, for the marine ecosystem is affected and the marine life-forms’ existence gets unnecessarily threatened.
+Oil spills are hazardous as the marine ecosystem is affected, and the marine life-forms existence gets unnecessarily threatened.

-Since the exploration of oil from oceanic resources has become a must and oil spills end up occurring accidentally, as a result, it becomes important to employ various oil spill cleanup methods.
+Since oil exploration from oceanic resources has become a must, and oil spills occur accidentally, it becomes important to employ various oil spill cleanup methods.

 Oil is one of the most abundant pollutants in the oceans.
 About 3 million metric tons of oil contaminates the oceans annually.
-Oil spills vary in their severity and the extent of damage they cause.
+However, oil spills vary in severity and the extent of damage they cause.

 This can be attributed to variations in the oil type, the location of the spill, and the weather conditions present.
-The spread and behaviour of spilt oil in the seas is governed by a variety of chemical, physical and biological processes.
+In addition, the spread and behaviour of spilt oil in the seas is governed by various chemical, physical and biological processes.

 But irrespective of these, oil spills are a serious concern as they can inflict a lot of damage to the ecosystem.

-The effects are experienced not only in the area of the spill, but can also expand over vast regions to negatively impact shorelines and terrestrial wildlife thousands of metres away from the site of the spill.
+The effects are experienced not only in the area of the spill but also expand over vast regions to negatively impact shorelines and terrestrial wildlife thousands of metres away from the site of the spill.

-Since the density of oil is lesser than water, it floats on the water surface when it leaks or spills (saltwater or freshwater).
-It is for this reason, that it is much easier to clean up an oil spill.
+Since oil density is lesser than water, it floats on the water surface when it leaks or spills (saltwater or freshwater).
+It is for this reason that it is much easier to clean up an oil spill.

 It is easy to imagine the difficulty in cleaning up a spill if oil was denser than water, and as a result, formed a layer along the bottom of the seas instead of the surface!

-Many major oil spills have taken place in recent years– the Exxon Valdez in 1989, the Prestige in 2002, and the Deepwater Horizon in 2010.
+In recent years, many major oil spills have taken place– the Exxon Valdez in 1989, the Prestige in 2002, and the Deepwater Horizon in 2010.

 Oil spills will continue to be a pressing problem and source of pollution as long as ships move most of the petroleum products around the world, and exploration of oil from oceanic resources is steadily on the rise.

-Nevertheless, oil spills mostly end up occurring accidentally, and thus it becomes increasingly important to employ various cleanup methods for tacking the menace they could pose to the marine ecosystem.
+Nevertheless, oil spills mostly occur accidentally, and thus it becomes increasingly important to employ various cleanup methods for tacking the menace they could pose to the marine ecosystem.

 Types Of Oil Spills Clean-Up Methods

-There are different methodologies that can be adopted for the purpose of cleaning up oil spills.
+Different methodologies can be adopted to clean up oil spills.

 Some of the few important and commonly used methods can be explained as follows: